 This is due to the fact that liquid Benadryl solution has a high concentration of the medicine; but the solution made for children has just as much medicine content as needed by an adult dog.
 However, it goes without saying that this formula should never be used to treat puppies.

-Finally, Benadryl for dogs is also available in the form of injectable medication.
+Finally, Benadryl is also available in the form of injectable medication.
 However, this should only be given to the dog by a professional animal doctor.
-This mode of medication is only favored when a dog has a severe case of allergy like air passage blocking due to allergic reaction.
+This mode of medication is only favored when a dog has a severe case of allergy-like air passage blocking due to allergic reaction.
 It is the fastest mode of application and the most effective one but at the same time giving dogs Benadryl through this method is rarely required.

 In case of a severe allergic condition like that of snake bite or infectious insect bite, the dosage can be doubled, though it is recommended to take doctor’s advice in prior.